Skip to main content

 Delete objects and tokens

-Deletes objects and tokens that have been in the archived state for longer than the retention period.
-By default, this command is applied to both objects and tokens.
+Deletes objects and tokens that have been in the archived state for longer than the retention period and token transaction IDs with no associated tokens.
+By default, this command deletes objects, tokens, and dangling token transaction IDs.

 pvault admin gc [ --objects-only ] [ --tokens-only ] [ --transaction-ids-only ] [ --dry-run ] [ --force | -f ] [ --quiet ] [ --reload-cache ]